|Study Period:||2019- 2026|

 |Other End-user Applications|

 Rigid Packaging to Hold Dominant Position in the Market

-Rigid bioplastics are used for cosmetics packaging of compact powders, lipsticks, and creams, as well as beverage bottles.
+- Rigid bioplastics are used for cosmetics packaging of compact powders, lipsticks, creams, and beverage bottles.
 A broad application base increases the scope for demand.
 Materials, such as bio-based PE, PLA, or bio-based PET, are used in this section.

-Several well-known brands, such as Vittel, Coca-Cola, Heinz, or Volvic, use bio-based PET for making bottles of all sizes comprising sparkling drinks and other non-gaseous fluids and solutions.
-Major companies, like Johnson & Johnson and Procter & Gamble, rely on bio-based PE to package several cosmetic products.
+- In the context of the rising environmental awareness, several well-known brands, such as Vittel, Coca-Cola, Heinz, or Volvic, have started using bio-based PET for making bottles of all sizes comprising sparkling drinks and other non-gaseous fluids and solutions.
+Major companies like Johnson & Johnson and Procter & Gamble rely on bio-based PE to package several cosmetic products.

 To understand key trends, Download Sample Report